Otago Regional Council: Assets

-In the Otago Regional Council's annual report, containing the Council's financial report from 2021-22, the Otago Regional Council states that the Council has $964.3m in total assets, exceeding their budgeted amount by $225m.
-The Council's most valuable asset is Port Otago, which is worth approximately $700m and of which, the council owns 100% of.
+In the Otago Regional Council's annual report, containing the council's financial report from 2021 to 2022, the Otago Regional Council states that the council has $964.3m in total assets, exceeding their budgeted amount by $225m.
+The council's most valuable asset is Port Otago, which is worth approximately $700m and of which, the council owns 100% of.